step-security-bot/test-goreleaser-slsa/README.md

 1. What you are doing!
 2. Which interface you are binding!
 3. How may access this interface!

+Note: it has been based on github.com/PaloAltoNetworks/mtlsproxy, but, honestly, there are not a lot of commons, except:

+1. The architecture;
+2. The command line options;
+3. Some pieces of code;
+4. The dependencies.

+Thus, I deleted the "Fork" status on GitHub.

 ## How to install?